faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Discover:2] The Spirit is the decisive, determining factor—not archaeology, not linguistics, not DNA, and certainly not the theories of man.
 The Spirit is the only witness that is sure and certain and infallible.</span>

-There are good reasons to doubt the reliability of spiritual feelings and impressions as explained in the essay {{ link(text="Testimony, spiritual experiences, and truth: A careful examination", path="/testimony-spiritual-experiences-truth/") }} and more comprehensively in this {{ link(text="collection of resources on faith, spiritual witnesses, and epistemology", path="/resources-on-faith-spiritual-witnesses-and-epistemology/") }}.
+There are good reasons to doubt the reliability of spiritual feelings and impressions as explained in the essay [Testimony, spiritual experiences, and truth: A careful examination](/testimony-spiritual-experiences-truth/) and more comprehensively in this [collection of resources on faith, spiritual witnesses, and epistemology](/resources-on-faith-spiritual-witnesses-and-epistemology/).

 > <span style="color:red; margin-left:-30px;">[Discover:3] As a boy of about fifteen or sixteen, I was reading the story of the 2,000 sons of Helaman.
 I marveled at their bravery and the Lord’s protecting hand.
 Then a voice came to my mind: “That story is true.”
 Since then, other confirmations have come.[37]</span>